Mangmoom card: Mangmoom EMV card (second generation)

-In August 2025, the Mangmoon EMV Card was launched.
+In August 2025, the Mangmoon EMV card was launched.
 It was developed in a partnership between Krungthai Bank and the MRTA.
 The card facilitates payments on the MRT Blue, Purple, Yellow, and Pink lines, as well as the SRT Light Red, Dark Red, and Airport Rail Link lines, but still not the BTS Sukhumvit Line, Silom Line, and Gold Line.

 Future

-On 29 January 2024, the House of Representatives in principle unanimously approved the draft of the Joint Ticket Management Act, which would centralize the ticking systems of boats, buses, trains, and electric trains under one platform.
+On 29 January 2024, the House of Representatives in principle unanimously approved the draft of the Joint Ticket Management Act, which would centralize the ticketing systems of boats, buses, trains, and electric trains under one platform.
 The act would allow commuters to use a single ticket to board different forms of public transport and reduce fares.
 The platform will be designed by the OTP.
 Additionally, the legislation would institute a 20-baht flat fare for all electric train routes.
 Deputy Minister of Transport Manaporn Charoensri said the ministry expected the draft to pass the house and senate, with an official announcement in the Royal Gazette expected by mid-2025.
 Subordinate legislation was set to be enacted by September 2025.

 According to the OTP, integrated ticketing will be completed by 2027.